Code-Institute-Submissions/wrestle-match/README.md

 - CSS - [CSS-Tricks](https://css-tricks.com/)
 - JavaScript Operators - [w3resource](https://www.w3resource.com/javascript/javascript.php)
 - JavaScript - [Developer Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
-- JavaScript shuffling credit to: [stackoverflow contributors here](https://stackoverflow.com/questions/7070054/javascript-shuffle-html-list-element-order) and [here](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)

 ### Special thanks / Acknowledgements

 - Thank you to my mentor, Brian Macharia, for his continuous advice, helpful feedback and patience.
 Sharing his industry experience and methodology in planning with me, gave me great confidence in both himself as a mentor and my ability to produce a quality 2nd milestone project.
 He took the time to share a project plan with me to update and it also provided some useful resources and sample project links for inspiration.
-He's also helpd me consolidate this project to fewer files and less code, and helped me by explaining why some images were not appearing and how to fix the problem.
+He's also helped me consolidate this project to fewer files and less code, and helped me by explaining why some images were not appearing and how to fix the problem.

 - And just a big thank you to everyone involved with Code Institute, the mentors and fellow students on Slack who have